aniruddhballal/VenPay/README.md

 - [x] TASK 229: Review for any leftover redundancy in expandCardStyles.ts
 - [x] TASK 232: Faulty cancel button styles - expandCardStyles.ts
 - [x] TASK 233: Center the character count + hint
+- [x] TASK 235: Add product card - kinda does look like the expandcard but its too long by default and products created when hovered also get too long
 - [x] TASK 236: Organisational - sort file structure - components vs pages, styles etc
 - [x] TASK 237: Delete product confirmation modal - can be improved/stylised
 - [X] TASK 239: Grid, Grid2, UnstableGrid - MUI-TS issues - resolve by using Box/Stack
+- [x] TASK 240: rename expandcard to updateproduct, addproductcard to createproduct - unify the styles

 </details>